 Use Local Signage

 To reach a wider audience, you need to expand your online presence.
 But tried and tested local advertising should not be ignored.
-Investing in local signage is one of the best ways to drive 2footfall to your business, especially if you’re not located within the main shopping area.
+Investing in local signage is one of the best ways to drive foot traffic to your business, especially if you’re not located within the main shopping area.

 It’s also a great way to reinforce your company’s brand and make your business instantly recognizable to local people.
 Alongside the internet, signage is a 24/7 solution.
 It works on your behalf all day, every day.